dropfeedback/dropfeedback/packages/docs/docs/usage/javascript.md

 title: Javascript Usage
 ---

-import {Widget} from '@site/src/components/Widget'
+import {Widget} from '@site/src/components/Widget';
+import {ThemedComponent} from '@site/src/components/ThemedComponent';

 ## Prerequisites

 - [Sign up](https://dropfeedback.com/signup) for a free account.
 - Create a project for your website.
 - Copy the project ID from the project settings page.

-Add the script tag to the HTML:
+- Add the script tag to the HTML:

 ```html
 <script src="https://unpkg.com/@dropfeedback/core" type="module" defer></script>